ppmim/PAPI/docs/modules.rst

 ***********

 The ``calDark`` module creates a master dark image from a set of dark frames.
-In addition computes the Read-Out Noise of the detectors along with several statistics.
+In addition computes several statistics of the detectors.

 Options::